Catastrophic Injury & Accident Lawsuits in New Jersey

 - Minors – If you were injured as a child, you have until you reach 20 years old to file a lawsuit in New Jersey court.

 - Wrongful Death – If a loved one died as a result of a catastrophic accident, you must file a lawsuit within two years after the accident.
-This statue of limitations applies for victims who were both adults and minors.
+This statute of limitations applies for victims who were both adults and minors.

 Types of Compensation